OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     top = Simulation()
     set_as_top(top)

-In the above example, three design variables were added to the optimizer.
+In the above example, three parameterss were added to the optimizer.
 The optimizer figures out for itself what type of variable it is and behaves appropriately.
 In all three cases, since no *low* or *high* arguments were provided, the optimizer will use the values from the metadata provided in the variable deceleration.